Relative p-adic Hodge theory, II: Imperfect period rings: Imperfect period rings: an axiomatic approach

-\begin{prop} Suppose that $\psi$ is a perfectoid tower.
-Then the base extension $\psi'$ of $\psi$ along $\sigma$ is again a perfectoid tower whenever $\sigma$ is of one of the following forms. \begin{enumerate} \item[(a)] A rational localization which is again uniform.
-In this case, $\tilde{R}_{\psi'}$ is a rational localization of $\tilde{R}_{\psi}$. \item[(b)] A finite \'etale morphism.
-In this case, $\tilde{R}_{\psi'}$ is a finite \'etale algebra over $\tilde{R}_\psi$. \item[(c)] A morphism in which $B^+$ is obtained by completing $A^+$ at a finitely generated ideal containing an ideal of definition.
+\begin{enumerate} \item[(c)] A morphism in which $B^+$ is obtained by completing $A^+$ at a finitely generated ideal containing an ideal of definition.
 In this case, $\tilde{R}_{\psi'}^+$ is obtained by completing $\tilde{R}_{\psi}^+$ at a finitely generated ideal containing an ideal of definition. \item[(d)] A morphism in which $B^+$ is obtained by taking the completion of a (not necessarily finite) \'etale extension of $A^+$ with respect to an ideal of definition of $A^+$.
 In this case, $\tilde{R}_{\psi'}^+$ is the completion of an \'etale algebra over $\tilde{R}_{\psi}^+$ with respect to an ideal of definition of $\tilde{R}_\psi^+$. \item[(e)] A morphism in which $B^+$ is obtained by taking the $p$-adic completion of a (not necessarily finite type) algebraic localization of $A^+$ with respect to an ideal of definition of $A^+$.
 In this case, $\tilde{R}_{\psi'}^+$ is the completion of an algebraic localization of $\tilde{R}_{\psi}^+$ with respect to an ideal of definition of $\tilde{R}_\psi^+$. \item[(f)] A morphism with dense image.
 In this case, $\tilde{R}_{\psi} \to \tilde{R}_{\psi'}$ also has dense image.
 Moreover, if $\sigma$ is strict surjective, then so is $\tilde{R}_{\psi} \to \tilde{R}_{\psi'}$. \end{enumerate} \end{prop} \begin{proof} Each of these properties implies the corresponding property for the homomorphism $\tilde{A}_{\psi} \to \tilde{B}_{\psi}$.
 We may thus apply Theorem~\ref{T:Fontaine perfectoid compatibility} to conclude. \end{proof}